StevensLighthouse/FocusGroup/presentation.md

 -- question

-### 5. Could you see this application being useful in your community?

--- question

-### 6. Should we allow individuals (not associated with any organization) to create "crowd-sourced" tours?
+### 5. Should we crowd-source the creation of tours?